JehanKandy/Complete-Login-and-Registration-system-new--Updated--/README.md

 <b>---Updated---</b><br>
 someone cretaed an account, user or manager or employee <br>
-he or she wait for 24 hours or contact admin to activate his or her account<br><br>
+he or she should contact admin to activate his or her account<br><br>

 <b>-------------</b><br>